Mushaddict/princeton-algs4-cs210/README.md

 # princeton-algs4-cs210
-It's ....
-emmmmm
-just some homework questions from princeton algs4
+These questions are all from princeton algs4 book/n.